TakumiJapan/RPA/README.md

 2. Robot creates links for each search results page
 3. Robot collects links to the articles from each page
 4. Robot scraps article's info and downloads source docs if available
-5. Robot writes all info to excel and sends email
+5. Robot writes all info to excel

 #### Contents